Cailey Beck

 What kind of music do you listen to?

-I remember you really liked writing.
+I remember you liked writing.
 Have you been working on anything new?

 I’m in the brainstorming stage.
 I’m always trying to write, but not really writing.
-I’ve been busy with college and school, so I haven’t had a chance to keep writing.
-But, screenwriting is something I will definitely be getting back into.
+I’ve been busy with [college applications] and school, so I haven’t had a chance to keep writing.
+Screenwriting is something I will definitely be getting back into.

 How do you feel about going to college?

-COVID has definitely put a damper on it.
+COVID has put a damper on it.
 I’m significantly less excited than I would have been.
-It hasn’t really affected where I’m applying.
-I’m hoping by the time September rolls around, we will be allowed to go on campus.
+It hasn’t affected where I’m applying.
+I hope by the time September rolls around, we will be allowed on campus.
 If I look at the people around me who started college during COVID and had to adapt to college life in the middle of a pandemic, they are struggling a lot.
-Hopefully, the vaccine will be generalized enough by that time.
-Depending on whatever college I go to, I’ll just do whatever their requirements are.
+Hopefully the vaccine will be generalized enough by that time.
+Depending on which college I go to, I’ll just do whatever their requirements are.
 I’ll do what they say.

 Do you plan to stay in California, or go out of state?
-And what do you want to study?
+What do you want to study?

-Probably English or Comparative Literature.
-I applied to both in-state and out-of-state, but I’m hoping [for] out [of-state schools].
-I’ve never actually seen the East Coast, except for Florida.
-I don’t think that’s a very accurate representation.
+Probably English or comparative literature.
+I applied to both in-state and out-of-state, but I’m hoping for [out-of-state schools].
+I’ve never actually seen the East Coast, except for Florida, and I don’t think that’s a very accurate representation.
 I’m an American, so I want to know what the country looks like.